 1. Phone Systems

 The type of phone that your parents and grandparents used may have worked well in the past, but there many more options that are now available.
 Voice of Internet Protocol (VoIP) is popular because it works through the Internet, which saves money on local, national, and international calls.
 Choosing a business class phone provider can offer a plethora of features to streamline communication and give you a higher level of control during phone calls.
 Some examples include three way calling, call hold, call forward, voicemail transcription, and conference calling.
-The BusinessBee BuzzGrid is a helpful resource for breaking down top phone system providers and the features each one offers.

 2. IT Services